 Our holidays cut across the four UNESCO World Heritage Sites in Nepal, including Chitwan National Park and Sagarmatha National Park.
 You could also hike some of the seven parts of the Kathmandu Valley that are grouped together in one listed site.
 For some, the greatest reason to visit Nepal is to visit the fourth World Heritage Site, Lumbini, considered to be the birthplace of Lord Buddha.

-Warm welcome and Nepalese cultural splendour
+Warm welcome and Nepalese cultural splendor

-There’s even more on offer when holidaying, trekking, hiking and mountaineering in Nepal.
+There’s even more on offer when holidaying, trekking, hiking, and mountaineering in Nepal.
 This country is famed globally for the warm friendship it provides to visitors, and its fascinating culture and traditions.

-A holiday with Nepal Mountain Trekkers provides unique access to unspoiled mountain villages, awe-inspiring religious temples and shrines and a chance to soak up the beautiful languages, foods and uniforms of its residents.
+A holiday with Nepal Mountain Trekkers provides unique access to unspoiled mountain villages, awe-inspiring religious temples and shrines, and a chance to soak up the beautiful languages, foods, and uniforms of its residents.

 Most of our trekking holidays in Nepal start and end in the bustling and unforgettable capital, Kathmandu, with its markets and fabulous Himalayan architecture.
 The city’s rich history means it is multi-ethnic, but the spirit of “unity in diversity” is strong.
-Which also means that this ancient kingdom’s year-round calendar of festivals and religious celebrations welcomes visitor participation.
+This also means that this ancient kingdom’s year-round calendar of festivals and religious celebrations welcomes visitor participation.

 Start your Nepal trekking holiday here